Kensington Gardens Reserve Project

 Hi there just wondering how many trees are being removed?
 Thanks

-Cathy asked about 3 years ago
+Cathy asked almost 4 years ago

 Hi Kathy,